MustafaKess/Country-Dashboard-service/README.md

 ## Endpoint - Dashboards
 (GET)
 Should include:
--Country name
+- Country name
--isoCode
--features:
-	-temprature
-	-precipipitation
-	-capital
-	-coordinates:{
-		-latitude
-		-longditude
+- isoCode

+features:

+- temprature
+- precipipitation
+- capital
-		}
+- coordinates:{ latitude, longditude }
-	-population
-	-area
-	-targetCurrencies
+- population
+- area
+- targetCurrencies
--last retrival (should be current time/ time of retrival)
+- last retrival (should be current time/ time of retrival)

 ## Endpoint - Notification
 (POST)
 -URL will be triggered upon an event (service should be invoked) -Diffrent triggers:
-    REGISTER - If a new config is registred
+- REGISTER - If a new config is registred
-    CHANGE - If a config is modified
+- CHANGE - If a config is modified
-    DELETE - If a config is deleted
+- DELETE - If a config is deleted
-    INVOKE - If a dashboard is retriedved (i.e, GET request on dashboard endpoint)
+- INVOKE - If a dashboard is retriedved (i.e, GET request on dashboard endpoint)

 (DELETE)
 -Deletes a webhook given its id